 During a student's first year of study, they are encouraged to begin work on their career path.
-Seminars, informational meetings, the Myers-Briggs Type Indicator (MBTI) personality assessment and personal consultations are available to explain career paths and the job search process.
-Resume and cover letter writing assistance, the interview process with mock interviews, LinkedIn and special topics are covered in workshops presented throughout the year by the Career Advancement Center.
+Resume and cover letter writing assistance, the interview process with mock interviews, LinkedIn and special topics are covered in workshops presented throughout the year by the Career Services Center.

 Some Northwood curricula require an internship before completion of requirements for the Bachelor of Business Administration degree and the BBA/MBA program.
-The Career Advancement Center has a dedicated Internship Coordinator who works closely with curriculum chairs, employers, and students to aid in completion of this requirement, including the addition of new employer partnerships every academic year.
+The Career Services Center has a dedicated Internship Coordinator who works closely with curriculum chairs, employers, and students to aid in completion of this requirement, including the addition of new employer partnerships every academic year.